bredelings/BAli-Phy/doc/developer.md

 Proposals are defined in [src/mcmc/proposals.H](https://github.com/bredelings/BAli-Phy/blob/master/src/mcmc/proposals.H).

-Proposals are generally defined as functions the MCMC state and then return a proposal ratio:
+Proposals are generally defined as functions that alter the MCMC state and then return a proposal ratio:

 ``` C++
 class Proposal: public Object {